-Administrative expenses increased slightly in FY 2019 and FY 2018.
+Administrative expenses decreased slightly in FY 2020 compared to FY 2019 and increased slightly in FY 2019 compared to FY 2018.
+These fluctuations are primarily the result of increased actuary costs in the year of valuation.
+Actuarial valuations are performed every two years with the cost of the last valuation included in FY 2019.
 MassHousing does not allocate to the Trust the cost of any of the administrative services it provides to the Trust.